Loin Pain Hematuria Syndrome Frequently Asked Questions

 Why do I need to establish a MyChart account?

 MyChart is the secure and preferred means for communication between the patient and the UW team.
+Learn more about MyChart, including how to set up an account.

 How long does it take to complete a phone screen?